martinjmartinez/Flutter-Pics/README.md

 # pics

 This is an application made with Flutter.
 This has a list and a button.
 Each time the button is pressed a new image will be added to the list.
-The images are obtained from the internet through a call to a fake api.
+The images are obtained from the internet through a call to a fake api.<br />

-In this project they put into practice:
+In this project they put into practice:<br />
-The creation of an application through the use of flutter.
+ *The creation of an application through the use of flutter.<br />
-The use and initialization of lists.
+ *The use and initialization of lists.<br />
-Create custom widgets
+ *Create custom widgets.<br />
-Use of asynchronous functions.
+ *Use of asynchronous functions.<br />
-Import of bookstores.
+ *Import of bookstores.<br />
-JSON management.
+ *JSON management.<br />
-Creation of stateless and stateful widgets.
+ *Creation of stateless and stateful widgets.<br />

 ## Getting Started